wlandau/downsize/README.md

 install.packages("downsize_0.1.0.tar.gz", repos = NULL, type = "source")
 ```

-Where `"downsize_0.1.0.tar.gz"` may be replaced by another version.
+where `"downsize_0.1.0.tar.gz"` may be replaced by another version.
 To install the development version, open an R session and run

 ```
 > library(devtools)